Sefa-Keles/Portfolio-Project/static/README.md

 ## Features
 * => Ease of navigation with stylish and smooth transition
 * => Font appearance customized with Google font family and font size
-* => Ease of navigation with stylish and smooth transition
-* => Font appearance customized with Google font family and font-size
 * => Increased SEO visibility with meta tag
 * => SEO friendly design with semantic design
 * => Grid design navbar for mobile